Full day Bhagirathi Rafting Trip (42 km.)

 • All safety equipment: PFD (life jacket), helmet, paddle, and dry bags

-This expedition is designed for adventure enthusiasts who have prior rafting experience.
+This trip is designed for adventure enthusiasts who have prior rafting experience.
 The powerful hydraulics and swift currents of the Bhagirathi demand teamwork, physical fitness, and the ability to follow paddle commands precisely.

 About Bhagirathi River – From Gangotri Glacier to Devprayag